 I’m reminded of an early episode of Star Trek Voyager.
 Tuvok, the security officer, is tasked with training a group of people who were involuntarily added to the ship’s crew.
 He tries to train them using the same methods that he previously used with Starfleet cadets.
 But his original methods don’t work with these people.
 He has to adjust his training methods to accommodate the different needs of the new students.

-Like the above mentioned teachers, dominants must continually reevaluate our submissives’ needs and adjust our training methods accordingly.
+Like the above mentioned teachers, dominants must continually reevaluate their submissives’ needs and adjust our training methods accordingly.
 And hypnosis can provide an effective way to reach and train difficult subs.
 With hypnosis, we can quell the inner rebellious voice, that voice that habitually says ‘no’ even when the submissive want’s to say ‘yes.’
 We can reach past the bad habits and the social conditioning, and build new mental pathways to help the submissive explore their sexual potential.